 It is best to handle foods that require no further cooking with suitable utensils or gloves rather than bare hands.
 However, there is no current state or local laws that requires this.
 The food code states that food handlers "shall avoid contact with their bare hands."
 It allows contact of these foods if the employee follows the proper hand washing procedures outlined in the food code.

 Restaurant inspection reports are open records.
-They may be viewed online or at the THD Expo Square Health Center at 5051 South 129th East Ave in Tulsa.
+They may be viewed online or a copy can obtained at the James O. Goodwin Health Center at 5051 S 129th E Ave in Tulsa.

 Foods offered for sale to the general public must be prepared in a licensed, commercial-type kitchen.
 The facility must be completely separate from any living or private quarters.
 Commercial grade equipment is needed which, depending on the foods prepared, may include refrigerators, hot food units, dish-washing equipment, hand-washing sinks, and mop sinks.
 Construction materials for the floors, walls and ceilings of the food preparation area and the restrooms are required to meet certain standards as well as certain lighting requirements.
 Licenses are required from the Oklahoma State Department of Health and some cities require a separate license also.
 The Tulsa Food Code is available on our web site which goes into more detail on food establishment requirements.

 Hot foods should be refrigerated as soon as possible within two hours after cooking.
 Don't keep the food if it's been standing out for more than two hours.
 Don't taste test it, either.
 Even a small amount of contaminated food can cause illness.

 Date leftovers so they can be used within a safe time.
 Generally, they remain safe when properly refrigerated for three to five days.
 If in doubt, throw it out.